 Present

 Today Leo focuses on his podcast newtork.
-Founded in April, 2005, the TWiT Netcast Network produces some of the most popular podcasts in the world heard by more than 6 million listeners and viewers each month including shows like this WEEK in TECH, Security Now!, Windows Weekly, MacBreak Weekly, This Week in Google, and the Webby Award winning, Triangulation.
+Founded in April, 2005, the TWiT Netcast Network produces some of the most popular podcasts in the world heard by more than 6 million listeners and viewers each month including shows like this WEEK in TECH, Security Now!, Windows Weekly, MacBreak Weekly, and This Week in Google.

 In May, 2008, Leo launched a live streaming video version of TWiT called TWiT Live with 25 hours of original programming each week.
 2.6 million people watched TWiT Live in its first month and the numbers continue to grow.
 TWiT broadcasts daily from a dedicated live-streaming video studio in Petaluma, California.
 Leo lives with his wife and TWiT CEO, Lisa Laporte, in Petaluma.